Starbucks’ ‘pumpkin platform’ helps drive solid quarterly results

 That bounce may partly reflect investors’ relief after a September 4th announcement by the company that it was lowering its earnings forecast for 2020.
 Shares, which were trading just below the all-time high of $99.72, have since fallen nearly 12%.

-CEO Kevin Johnson and other company executives were especially pleased by Starbucks’ performance in China, where 4th quarter same-store sales jumped 5% year year-over-year even though the number of stores in China has grown by 603, to 4,125.
+CEO Kevin Johnson and other company executives were especially pleased by Starbucks’ performance in China, where fourth quarter same-store sales jumped 5% year year-over-year even though the number of stores in China has grown by 603, to 4,125.
 Worldwide, the Starbucks store fleet grew by nearly 2,000, to more than 31,000.

 In a conference call with analysts, Johnson also credited the Starbucks customer loyalty program, which grew 15%, to 17.6 million members.

 That growth is critical, Johnson said, because when customers become rewards members, “their spend level increases meaningfully.”

 Overall company performance was also buoyed by seasonal drinks sales, including beverages from the company’s “pumpkin platform,” as executives call it, along with continued investments in an artificial-intelligence app, known as “Deep Brew,” that personalizes product recommendations for customers.